 African-American Shakespeare Company

-For Shakespeare in American Communities, African-American Shakespeare Company will present student matinees of The Tempest directed by Nancy Carlin and co-director Artistic Director Peter Callendar.
+African-American Shakespeare Company will present student matinees of The Winter's Tale.
 The company will provide related educational activities, including workshops and a study guide.
 They anticipate reaching 12 schools from California.